mythaxis/mythaxis.github.io/content/submissions.md

 - Use *italics* for italics, don’t underline.
 Smart (“curly”) punctuation is preferred, but consistency is preferred more.
 - If your manuscript includes any unusual formatting, please alert the editors when submitting and have a really good, story-related reason.

 **Attachment labelling:** Please consider using the format **<title><authorname>**.doc to label your attached file.
 This aids greatly in document management.

-***Good*** examples:
+Examples of good labelling are:

 - **The Very Hungry Caterpiller - Eric Carle**
 - **TheVeryHungryCaterpiller_Carle**
 - **the-very-hungry-caterpiller** (including the author's name on the document is entirely optional)
 - *VeryHungryCaterpiller* (omitting "the" is not a disaster, but for the sake of three letters why not keep it?)

-Leading with the author's name, an abreviated title, or any other variation makes tracking down stories harder and risks annoying the editor moments before he reads your work, and why would you want that to happen?
+Leading with the author's name, an abreviated title, or any other variation makes it hard to find stories alphabetically and risks annoying the editor moments before he reads your work.
+Examples of bad labelling are:

-***Bed*** examples:
 - *Carle - The Very Hungry Caterpiller* (you know who you are)
 - *Mythaxis - The Very Hungry Caterpiller* (we know who we are)
-- *Caterpiller / Hungry_draft3* / etc
+- *Caterpiller / Hungry_draft3 / submission_copy caterpiller / april2023-caterpiller /* etc
-- *submission_caterpiller / april2023-caterpiller / etc

 The editor knows he is wasting his time suggesting this, but is allowed to dream of a better world.